Residential Single Family Remodel & Additions

 How to Apply For A Single Family Remodel Permit

-Create an account and/or log in to our Permit Portal (online permitting software) at https://permits.roundrocktexas.gov.
+Please create an account and/or log in to our Permit Portal (online permitting software) at https://permits.roundrocktexas.gov.

 Here are clear, step-by-step instructions on how to apply:

-• Click here for instructions on how to apply for a single family remodel / addition permit
+• Click here for instructions on how to apply for a single-family remodel / addition permit

 Be prepared to submit the following:

-• One (1) complete set of construction plans which must include any structural, mechanical, electrical, and or plumbing changes.
+• One (1) complete set of construction plans, which must include any structural, mechanical, electrical, and or plumbing changes.

 • Structural modifications (e.g., wall removal) require an engineered design